Kaminario/echo-public-docs/README.md

 #### Parameters

 - `host_id` (string):
-    The unique identifier for the host `host_id`, regulary it is the same as host name
+    The unique identifier for the host `host_id`, usually it is the same as host name

     It should be compliant to following: